patrickrnelson/leagues-application/README.md

 ## Acknowledgement
-Thank you to [Prime Digital Academy](www.primeacademy.io) who gave us the opportunity and taught us the skills needed to create an application for [Nature Of The North] (http://natureofthenorth.co/).
+Thank you to [Prime Digital Academy](www.primeacademy.io) who gave us the opportunity and taught us the skills needed to create an application for [Nature Of The North](http://natureofthenorth.co/).
 We wanted to take a moment to thank our cohort, Cullen, for being supportive and taking time to help one another every step of the way.
 Our instructors Edan and Chad for being adaptive and understanding of our own challenges and struggles throughout our own journey's.